 2 The redundancy process

-In redundancy situations, it is essential to stick strictly to the correct process and timing.
+In redundancy situations, it is essential to stick to the correct process and timing.

-2.1 Plan well in advance and put everything you do in writing.
+2.1 Plan well in advance and put everything in writing.

-- It may be useful to have a written procedure for redundancies, though this might also limit your freedom of action.
+- It may be useful to have a written redundancy procedure, but this may limit your actions.

 - Log every stage.
 If there are problems, tribunals like to see a clear paper trail.